Ed94/gencpp/Readme.md

 `gen.cpp` \`s  `main()` is defined as `gen_main()` which the user will have to define once for their program.
 There they will dictate everything that should be generated.

-In order to keep the locality of this code within the same files the following pattern may be used:
+In order to keep the locality of this code within the same files the following pattern may be used (although this pattern isn't required at all):

 Within `program.cpp` :